AbelAditya/Testing-gitbook/SRS.md

-## Introduction

-The text2video platform is a web-based application that allows students and teachers to upload academic material and generate videos based on free-text prompts.
-The platform will support a variety of academic file formats, including PDF, PPT, Word, Docx, and txt.
-The platform will also include guardrails on the content being generated to ensure that it is appropriate and relevant for academic use.

-## System Features

-The text2video platform will include the following features:

-### User Management

-* Users will be able to create and manage their own accounts, including setting up a profile, managing account settings, and changing passwords.
-* The platform will support multiple user roles, including students and teachers, with different levels of permissions and functionality.

-### Academic Material Upload

-* Users will be able to upload academic material in a variety of formats, including PDF, PPT, Word, Docx, and txt.
-* The platform will include a robust file uploader that can handle these file types and extract the relevant information for use in the text2video generation process.

-### Text Prompts

-* Users will be able to enter free-text prompts to generate videos based on their specific needs and interests.
-* The platform will include a text input field that supports rich text formatting and allows users to enter and edit their prompts.

-### Text2Video Generation

-* The platform will include a text2video generation engine that can convert text prompts into high-quality videos.
-* The generation engine will use machine learning algorithms and natural language processing techniques to ensure that the generated content is accurate, relevant, and engaging.

-### Content Moderation

-* The platform will include guardrails on the content being generated to ensure that it is appropriate and relevant for academic use.
-* The platform will include a moderation or review process to ensure that all generated content meets these standards.

-## User Interface

-The text2video platform will include a user-friendly interface that is easy to navigate and use.
-The platform will be accessible via web browser and will be optimized for desktop and mobile devices.

-## Technical Requirements

-The text2video platform will be built using the following technologies:

-* Front-end: React, Redux, HTML5, CSS3, JavaScript
-* Back-end: Node.js, Express.js
-* Database: MongoDB
-* File storage: Amazon S3
-* Machine learning: TensorFlow, Keras
-* Natural language processing: NLTK, spaCy

-## Assumptions and Dependencies

-The development of the text2video platform will assume the following:

-* Users have access to a stable internet connection.
-* Users have a compatible web browser installed on their device.
-* Users have the necessary permissions to upload academic material to the platform.
-* Users agree to the platform's terms of service and content guidelines.

-## Acceptance Criteria

-The text2video platform will be considered complete when it meets the following criteria:

-* Users can create and manage their own accounts.
-* Users can upload academic material in a variety of formats.
-* Users can enter free-text prompts to generate videos.
-* The text2video generation engine can convert text prompts into high-quality videos.
-* The platform includes guardrails on the content being generated.
-* The platform includes a moderation or review process for generated content.
-* The platform includes a user-friendly interface that is easy to navigate and use.
-* The platform meets all technical requirements and dependencies.
+**Software Requirements Specification (SRS) for Text2Video Platform**

+**1. Introduction**

+The Text2Video platform is a web-based application that allows students and teachers to upload academic material in various formats and generate videos based on free-text prompts.
+The platform will support PDF, PPT, DOCX, and TXT file formats for academic material uploads and enforce content guardrails for generated videos.

+**2. Functional Requirements**

+2.1. **File Upload**

+* The platform should support file uploads in the following formats: PDF, PPT, DOCX, and TXT.
+* The platform should provide an omni uploader that can handle multiple file formats and provide progress indicators during file uploads.
+* The omni uploader should support drag-and-drop functionality.

+2.2. **Text Prompts**

+* Users should be able to enter free-text prompts without any specific character limits or constraints.
+* The platform should enforce content guardrails to ensure that generated videos are appropriate, accurate, and adhere to community standards.

+2.3. **Video Generation**

+* The platform should extract relevant information from uploaded files for video generation.
+* The platform should support different types of content, such as images, tables, and equations.
+* The platform should provide feedback or notifications to users during the video generation process, such as estimated completion times or progress bars.
+* The platform should enforce content guardrails for generated videos, including automated filters, manual review processes, or user reporting mechanisms.

+**3. Performance Requirements**

+3.1.
+The platform should support expected response times of less than 5 seconds for file uploads, text prompt submissions, or video generation processes.
+3.2.
+The platform should handle errors or exceptions during file uploads, text prompt submissions, or video generation processes gracefully and provide appropriate error messages to users.

+**4. User Experience**

+4.1.
+The platform should provide a user-friendly website layout with easy navigation and clear instructions for each step of the video generation process.
+4.2.
+The platform should support accessibility features, such as screen reader compatibility, high-contrast mode, and keyboard navigation.

+**5. Non-Functional Requirements**

+5.1.
+The platform should use secure communication protocols, such as HTTPS, to protect user data and content during file uploads and video generation processes.
+5.2.
+The platform should comply with relevant data privacy regulations, such as GDPR or CCPA, and provide clear privacy policies and terms of use.

+Please let me know if you have any further questions or clarifications regarding the SRS document.